projectara/greybus-spec/source/module_info.rst

     specified in a later version of this document.

 The *id* field is the CPort identifier used by other Modules to direct traffic to this CPort.
-The IDs for CPorts using the same interface shall be unique.
+The IDs for CPorts using the same Interface shall be unique.
 Certain low-numbered CPort identifiers (such as the control CPort) are reserved.
 Implementors shall assign CPorts low-numbered ID values, generally no higher than 31.
 (Higher-numbered